regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 regen q data resolvers-by-iri [iri]
 ```

-If the data is in fact hosted at the location the data resolver is pointing to, the data is now available in Regen Network Development applications.
+If the data is in fact hosted at the location the data resolver is pointing to, the data can be fetched by Regen Network Development applications.

 ## Credit Class